-The majority of our sales are derived from products sold to semiconductor capital equipment manufacturers and semiconductor device manufacturers.
+A significant portion of our sales are derived from products sold to semiconductor capital equipment manufacturers and semiconductor device manufacturers.
 Our products are used in the major semiconductor processing steps such as depositing thin films of material onto silicon wafer substrates, etching, cleaning, lithography, metrology and inspection.
-In addition, we provide specialized instruments and software to monitor and analyze process performance.

 We anticipate that the semiconductor manufacturing market will continue to account for a substantial portion of our sales.
-While the semiconductor device manufacturing market is global, major semiconductor capital equipment manufactures are concentrated in Japan, Korea, Taiwan, the United States and China.
+While the semiconductor device manufacturing market is global, major semiconductor capital equipment manufacturers are concentrated in China, Japan, South Korea, Taiwan, and the United States.